dyascj/personal-website/content/projects/product-design/pomodorii.md

 tags: ["Productivity", "Sound Design", "Side Project"]
 ---

-Say hello to **Pomodorii! 🎉** A Wii-era inspired pomodoro timer that leans into joy and whimsy, designed and built end-to-end by me.
+Say hello to **Pomodorii! 🎉** A Wii-inspired pomodoro timer that leans into joy and whimsy, designed and built end to end by me.

-It began as a small sound-design playground and grew into one of my favorite builds—hopefully adding a bit of structure and charm to your day.
+This started as a tiny sound-design playground and grew into one of my favorite builds.
+The goal is simple: add structure to your day while keeping the energy light and playful.

-At its heart, Pomodorii is a **sound design in UI** experiment that I decided to ship because it made me smile (and might make you smile, too).
+Pomodorii is a **sound-first UI** experiment that I shipped because it made me smile, and I think it might do the same for you.

 @https://youtu.be/MT4rBeM6uJw